 Basic earnings per share is based on the weighted average number of shares outstanding and excludes the dilutive effect of common stock equivalents.
 Diluted earnings per share is based on the weighted average number of shares outstanding and includes the dilutive effect of common stock equivalents to the extent they are not anti-dilutive.
-Because the Company is in a net loss position for the year ended December 31, 2020, diluted net loss per share for this period excludes the effects of all common stock equivalents, which are anti-dilutive.
-For the years ended December 31, 2019 and December 31, 2018, the anti-dilutive effect of our securities is immaterial.
+Because the Company is in a net loss position for the years ended December 31, 2021 and December 31, 2020, diluted net loss per share for these periods exclude the effects of all common stock equivalents, which are anti-dilutive.
+For the year ended December 31, 2019, the anti-dilutive effect of our securities is immaterial.